jncraton/operating-systems-cpsc4420/lectures/18-atomic-transactions.md

 - Property of a mathematical object
 - Holds true after certain classes of operations
-- In CS, often a logical assertion is always true in a particlar phase of execution
+- In CS, often a logical assertion is always true in a particular phase of execution

 Monitor objects
 ---------------

-- Preserve invariants using mutexes for public methods
+- Preserve invariant using mutexes for public methods
 - Interleaving is not allowed, so object state is always consistent

 ---